Stringing, Sine and Spatter Shapes

 The greater the difference between the width and length, the sharper the angle of impact [source: Dutelle].
 For example, imagine a bloodstain 0.08 inches wide by 0.16 inches long (2 by 4 millimeters).
 The width divided by the length equals 0.5.
 The ArcSin of 0.5 is 30, meaning the blood hit the surface at a 30-degree angle.
 In a bloodstain measuring 0.04 by 0.16 inches (1 by 4 millimeters), the impact angle comes out to about 14.5 degrees.

-Once analysts know these angles, they can begin to run strings from the rear edges of the bloodstains upward at the appropriate angles to find where they roughly meet — the area of origin.
-This only provides an approximation, however, and is mainly used to establish whether a victim was seated, standing or lying down when the event occurred.
+Once analysts know all three angles, they can move on to the most visually striking part of the process, and therefore the one most featured in shows like "Dexter" — the technique of stringing.
+Stringing involves running strings from the rear edges of the bloodstains upward at the appropriate angles to find where they roughly meet — the area of origin.
+This technique provides only an approximation, however, and is mainly used to establish whether a victim was seated, standing or lying down when the event occurred.
 The presence or absence of blood on other surfaces, combined with common sense, also aids in this analysis [source: Dutelle].

-Increasingly, analysts are taking advantage of computer programs that allow them to store spatter data, calculate values such as impact angle, and display information in helpful 3-D renderings.
+Increasingly, analysts are taking advantage of computer programs that allow them to store spatter data, calculate values such as impact angle, and display information in helpful 3D renderings.
 Initially, this software required manual data entry, which was tedious but perhaps not as tedious as stringing.
-Software manufacturers hope to eventually be able to scan crime scenes with lasers or to automate the analysis of digital images, but many hurdles remain.
-For example, computers will need some way to register all crime scene photos to the same coordinate plane and angle and must acquire an expert's ability to distinguish secondary spatter from primary, among other judgment calls [sources: James et al., Shen et al.].

 Developers are working on software that can automatically reconstruct a single coordinate frame from several images, limiting user input.
 Others are working on using laser scanning and even machine learning to analyze the blood spatter.